 Visitors should be well prepared with 4×4 safari vehicle.
 If so, the best adventures await on “Shark Island”.

 Discover the whaling stations and lighthouses that are still standing on the Luderitz peninsula.
 These are the long lost remnants of the European colonists.

 In addition to novel geologic formations, there is a large flock of resident flamingos on the Luderitz Peninsula.
 Their habitat is the shallow salt marsh on the peninsula.
 We were able to get some fantastic photos of them in flight which is quite rare.

 You should definitely explore Agate Beach.
 Agate Beach is located a few kilometers north of Luderitz town and it is a great place to catch the sunset.
 It also has surfing potential if you are so inclined.
 However, the water here is absolutely freezing due to the cold water Benguela current.

 Visitors can dig for sandroses if they are in the company of a conservation officer.
 A permit from the Ministry of Environment and Tourism would be necessary.
 They have an office in Luderitz town.
 Additionally, it is possible to find agates with a bit of luck.

-Unfortunately, Luderitz Namibia accommodation options are not so great.
+Unfortunately, Luderitz accommodation options are not so great.
 Although if I were to return, I think the bed and breakfast might be worth a try.
-Additionally, the restaurants in town are pretty bare bones, fish and chips is probably your best bet.
-However, Luderitz is not a luxury destination and visitors should not expect too much.
+Additionally, the restaurants in town are pretty bare bones, fish and chips is probably the best choice.
+However, Luderitz is not a luxury destination and we didn’t expect too much.

-The sparse choice of Luderitz hotels notwithstanding, Luderitz town is an excellent adventure destination The desert flora and fauna is amazing.
+Nonetheless, the Luderitz things to do makes it an excellent adventure travel destination.
+Indeed, the desert flora and fauna is amazing.
 Plus, the flamingos were like a desert mirage and they created some excitement and great photo opportunities.

 Namibia – Fascination of Geology